 Juvenile traffic offenses are quite common.
-Since the age of accountability in the state of Virginia is 18, the state does not penalize juvenile drivers as highly as they do adult drivers.
+Virginia does not penalize juvenile drivers as highly as they do adult drivers.
 However, many juvenile traffic offenses are still taken seriously.
 Here are some of the most common juvenile traffic offenses juveniles are charged or ticketed with:

 - No valid operator's license